-"No, bonâ fide passenger, if you can imagine any one being mug enough to book a room on a foul cattle-loaded tramp like this.
-But I guess it was because she was hard up.
-She was a governess, or something of that sort, in Buenos Ayres, lost her berth, and wanted to get back again cheap.
+"No, bond fide passenger, if you can imagine anyone being mug enough to book a room on a foul cattle-loaded tramp like this.
+But I guess it wa? because she was hard up.
+She was a governess, of something of that sort, in Buenos Ayres, lost her berth, and wanted to get back again cheap.
 I guess we could afford to cut rates and make a profit there."